 Also, consider taking down any pictures or picture frames from your walls.
-Nothing has fallen off the walls (yet, the roofers are still working), but I wouldn’t be surprised if they did fall.
+Nothing fell off the walls while the roofers were working, but I wouldn’t be surprised if they had fallen.

-However, around 3 PM, I heard a loud crash, louder than normal.
-It turns out a guy crashed through our roof, into the living room.
+However, around 3 p.m., I heard a loud crash, louder than normal.
+It turned out a guy crashed through our roof, into the living room.

 Yes, that happened.
 A man fell through my roof.
 Thank goodness he was okay and happened to land in one of the safest spots in the house: right in the middle of the living room.
 He missed a coffee table, chair, lamp, and side table to land right plop in the middle.

 It’s actually kind of a miracle, because 10 minutes before, I had been standing in that living room, watching TV.

 Luckily, it was in our contract that if a guy falls through our roof, fixing the roof and patching the drywall is covered by the company.